kyma-project/cli/pkg/kyma/docs/install.md

    ```bash
    kyma install
    ```
-2. Install Kyma from your local Kyma branch.
+2. Install Kyma from local sources:

-   >**NOTE**: The location of branch must comply with Go code naming conventions.
+   >**NOTE**: The location of your cloned `kyma-cli` repository must comply with Go code naming conventions.

    ```bash
    kyma install --local
    ```
-3. Install Kyma from local sources using the absolute **{SRC_PATH}**.
+3. Install Kyma from local sources using the absolute **{SRC_PATH}**:
    ```bash
    kyma install --src-path {SRC_PATH}
    ```
-3. Install Kyma using your own configuration.
-[Here](https://github.com/kyma-project/kyma/releases/download/1.2.2/kyma-installer-local.yaml) you can find an example of the Installer configuration file to base your own configuration on.
+3. Install Kyma using your own configuration:

    ```bash
    kyma install --config {YAML_FILE_PATH}
    ```
+   [Here](https://github.com/kyma-project/kyma/releases/download/1.2.2/kyma-installer-local.yaml) you can find an example of the Installer configuration `YAML` file to base your own configuration.

-4. Install Kyma and override specific parameters.
-For more detailson overrides, see [this](https://kyma-project.io/docs/root/kyma#configuration-helm-overrides-for-kyma-installation) document.
+4. Install Kyma and override specific parameters:

    ```bash
    kyma install --override {YAML_FILE_PATH}
    ```
+   For details on overrides, see [this](https://kyma-project.io/docs/root/kyma#configuration-helm-overrides-for-kyma-installation) document.